b-twice/arcgis-dynamictables/README.md

 | Four                   |
 | Five                   |

-- A "Buildings" feature class with a variable number of buildings within each sector.
-The attribute table has "Building_Name" and "Square_Feet" fields and the table looks like:
+- A "Buildings" feature class with a variable number of buildings within each sector, with an tritribute table of:

 | Building_Name     | Square_Feet   |
 | :---------------: | :-----------: |